simplicitesoftware/documentation/docs/docs/operation/tomcat-operation.md

 The **right approach** is to access the UI only over HTTPS, but if for some reason you can't or still want to access the UI over plain HTTP
 (which is **strongly discouraged**) you have start Tomcat with the following JVM properties:

-- `-tomcat.securecookies=false` to alow unsecure session cookies
+- `-Dtomcat.securecookies=false` to alow unsecure session cookies
 - `-Dtomcat.samesitecookies=unset` to disable the "same site cookies" policy

 Notes: